sweet-research-group/sweet-research-group.github.io/projects/index.md

 # Research

-_Our ongoing research focuses on developing wearable and AI-powered digital health solutions in neurorehabilitation (gait) and remote patient monitoring._
+_Our research mainly focuses on developing wearable and AI-powered digital health solutions in neurorehabilitation (gait) and remote patient monitoring for Parkinson's disease._

+_As collaborators, we also have collaboraive and explortary research working with individuals with Lumbar Spinal Stenosis and stroke survivors._

 {% include section.html %}